IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 asinh  acosh  atanh  acoth  asech  acsch sinc   cosc   atan2

-These are all single-argument functions, with the exception of atan2, which gives the angle in radians between the x-axis and the point specified by its arguments, interpreted as x and y coordinates.

-Additionally, sinpi(x) and cospi(x) are provided for more accurate computations of sin(pi*x) and cos(pi*x) respectively.

-In order to compute trigonometric functions with degrees instead of radians, suffix the function with d.
-For example, sind(x) computes the sine of x where x is specified in degrees.
+To compute trigonometric functions with degrees instead of radians, suffix the function with d, as shown below.
+For example, sind(x) computes the sin of x with x specified in degrees.
 The complete list of trigonometric functions with degree variants is:

 sind   cosd   tand   cotd   secd   cscd asind  acosd  atand  acotd  asecd  acscd

-## Next
-In the next module we're going ........................

 [Go to Module 2 (Slicing)]({{ site.baseurl }}/modules/02-slicing){: .next-link}